llnl/smith/src/docs/sphinx/dev_guide/tpl_build.rst

 ^^^^^

 .. warning::
    These instructions are in development, but have been tested for M2 MacBooks.
-They also need to be tested with Enzyme.

 .. note::
-   View an example host-config for MacOS in ``host-configs/other/firion-macos_sonoma_aarch64-llvm@19.1.7.cmake``.
+   View an example host-config for MacOS in ``host-configs/other/firion-macos_sonoma_aarch64-<compiler>.cmake``.

 Homebrew is recommended to install base dependencies due to it's stability.
 Relying on pure Spack historically leads to more failed builds.